Strategic Services Unit

 In January 1946, a new National Intelligence Authority (NIA) was established along with a small Central Intelligence Group (CIG).

 On April 2, 1946, the Strategic Services Unit was transferred to the new group as the Office of Special Operations (OSO) and a transfer of personnel began immediately.

+On October 19, 1946 the Strategic Services Unit was Dissolved and all its personnel and functions were moved to the Office of Special Operations (OSO).

 In 1947, the Central Intelligence Agency was established under the 1947 National Security Act, incorporating the Central Intelligence Group.
 In August 1952, the Office of Special Operations was combined with the Office of Policy Coordination to form the Directorate of Plans.